anooptomar1/createml-image-classifier/README.md

 ![](https://github.com/pdelfan/createml-image-classifier/blob/master/Images/2.png)

-In this example, you have different one folder named "Testing".
-In this folder, you have two other folders labeled "cat" and "dog", instead of having all the data in one folder.
+In this example, you have one folder named "Testing".
+In this folder, you have two other folders labeled "cat" and "dog", instead of having all the data in one folder like our training data.

 `let evaluation = model.evaluation(on: .labeledDirectories(at: testingDir))
 `